RedAngel121/NytePack/README.md

   - Use https://github.com/SilentChaos512/ScalingHealth/wiki/Making-a-datapack
 - Create Deco
   - Disable coins and coin stacks to prevent confusion
-  - add them to a new Currency Chain after LC-2.2 update?
+  - Add them to a new Currency Chain after LC-2.2 update?
 - Gateways to Eternity
   - Add an absolute metric ton of gateways cause thats going to be fun
   - Could have integration with lightmans for special purchases (Tickets for Heart Canisters?)